-Many of us will experience times in our lives when we need some extra support, whether that’s with our mental health or with concerns and practicalities around a particular situation.
+Many of us will experience times in our lives when we need extra support; here are some places to start.

 Here you will find information about and links to a variety of supports and services which may be helpful for young people and parents.